North Shore Culture Map

 - For privacy reasons, we will not include assets that are private residences unless the asset is built out of a residential space and/or we have permission to include it from the residence owner.
 All other criteria must be met.

 - Location information should also be publicly available on websites, social media channels, and include operating hours open to the general public (if applicable).

 - There must be a sense of permanence or longevity.
-An asset may have a long standing history or presence on the North Shore.
+An asset may have a long-standing history or presence on the North Shore.

 - Keywords featured as part of an asset’s listing will help with identifying and searching for specific assets.

 - We will not include individual artists on the map.
-Artists may be listed in association with an existing asset, be included in keywords which are searchable by users, and/or be featured as part of a festival or event listing.
+Artists may be listed in association with an existing asset, be included in keywords that are searchable by users, and/or be featured as part of a festival or event listing.
 Artists may chose to form a collective, cooperative, or create a new organization/group that may be featured on the map, so long as they meet all of the other criteria.
 Individual artist studios, where there are operating hours open and accessible to the public, may be included.

 - Gallery exhibitions/performances will be listed under Festivals and Events.

 - Annual Festival and Events must be reoccurring and held a minimum of one year to be listed as an asset on the map.
 Permanent listings will be collected and added to the map category using our online form for assets.
 This ensures festivals and events are featured on the map on an ongoing basis.
 Annual festivals and event listings may also list current dates via our event listing form.
 Both the asset listing and event listing will appear at the same location.
 Listings expire once the event is over, and will be removed from the map following the end date.

 - Other festivals and events (those that only occur once, daily, weekly, biweekly, monthly, quarterly, annually, bi-annually) will be populated using the online event listings form.
 If an arts and culture event meets criteria for inclusion, it will be added to the North Shore Culture Map.